OJB-Quantum/BlenderPy-Scripts/README.md

 Blender keeps track of all your actions in the program, so you should be able to automate any set of steps or make them repeatable and exportable by experimenting with the directions above.

-If you need more learning resources on using Blender for scientific purposes, this is a great channel to start with: https://youtu.be/gAQxwNUH3JA

 Enjoy.